 - Ensure the playhouse is safe.
 Give the playhouse a quick inspection, looking for any sharp edges or safety hazards that may be hidden away inside.
 Check the playhouse floor especially.
 There probably won’t be any, but with lots of kids around it is better to be safe than sorry.

 - Make some spooky treats.
 There’s nothing better than tucking into a spider cookie or ghostly cake on the night, and they’re fun to make with kids too.
-Have a look over some of these recipes if you’re in need of inspiration.

 - Get some music on!
 No party is complete without music, and it’s no different at Halloween.
 Kids will treasure their memories of grooving to “The Monster Mash” or “Thriller”, so pop the music on and turn the volume up!